yager-j/my-portfolio/README.md

 # 👋

 Australian/Swedish iOS developer with a linguistics background.
-I use the latest iOS technologies to create impactful digital experiences.
+I'm very passionate about using the latest iOS technologies to create impactful digital experiences.

 <br/>